-- A student who has focused on the Hospitality and Tourism programs may become a kitchen assistant or work at a hotel or resort in a support role
+- A student who has focused on the Recreation and Leadership program may work at a retirement home, summer camp or resort in a support role

 - A student who has taken courses in Early Childhood Education may become a day care aide or nursery school classroom aide

 - A student who has studied Photography may become an assistant photographer or become a product photographer for online catalogues

 - A student who has focused on Culinary may become a Sous Chef or Prep Cook in a restaurant kitchen

 More Information - 2019/2020A Two-Year Ontario College Certificate ProgramProgram Code: CIT2